-RUM is the acronym used for the concept of Real User Monitoring.
-In other words, RUM is a monitoring model that captures end-user data with the goal of explaining how your users are being impacted by the availability and efficiency of your content delivery.
+Real User Monitoring (RUM) is a monitoring model that captures end-user data to explain how your end users are being impacted by the availability and efficiency of your content delivery.

-This is a passive way to monitor the user device in action.
-It provides insight into a large number of issues, including front-end browser, back-end database, server-related issues and how end-users experience them.
+It’s a passive way to monitor the end-user device in action.
+It provides insight into many issues, including front-end browser, back-end database, server-related issues, and how end users experience them.

-The tests are done in a continuous and diversified way and cover all possible routes which that user has to get the content.
-After the data collection, the results are sent to the Azion’s processing servers.
+The tests occur in a continuous and diversified way and cover all possible routes which that user has to get the content.
+After the data collection, the results are sent to Azion’s processing servers.

-The Edge Pulse tracking respects the following settings of the user’s browser:
+Edge Pulse’s tracking respects the following settings of the user’s browser:

 |Value||Behavior of Edge Pulse|

 |navigator.doNotTrack = ‘1’||If the tracking has never been allowed and, as a result, Edge Pulse has never used the local storage, then an identifier code will be generated for each visit that the user makes on the site.|

 If it’s configured as “1”, but it has been tracked before, the previous identifier is deleted and a new one is generated.

 |navigator.doNotTrack ||When a value isn’t “1”, it means that Edge Pulse will track.
 Thus, the same identifier will be used for each visit of a user.|

 Edge Pulse collects information such as the Resolver used for DNS resolution, edge location tested, and the user’s anonymous network.
 They help you make decisions regarding user routing, understand your client’s needs and wants, improve user experience, and have more application transparency.